roncterry/Deploy-SUSE-AI/README.md

    On your management machine, or any of the downstream AI cluster nodes that have the `kubectl` and `helm` commands installed, run the script: `25-install_suse_security.sh`

    ***Note:** SUSE Security (NeuVector) can also be deployed onto the AI cluster using Rancher Manager.
-Make sure you modify the values to change the replicas counts to `1` if it is a single node cluster when it is deployed.*
+Make sure you modify the values to change the replicas counts to `1` if it is a single node cluster when it is deployed.
+You can use the documentation in the common config file for reference.*

 10) Configure Access to the SUSE Rancher Application Collection